-119. PLANTING AND MAINTENANCE OF ORNAMENTAL PLANTS.
+[119.
+PLANTING AND MAINTENANCE OF ORNAMENTAL PLANTS.
 Fall term.
 Credit three hours.
-Lectures, T W 11.
-Plant Science 37.
-Laboratory, W 2-4:30.
-Greenhouses, nurseries, and Cornell Plantations.
-Associate Professor PRIDHAM.
+Associate Professor PRIDHAM.]
+Not given in 1954-55.

-A study of the principles and practices employed in the maintenance of ornamental plants, including soil relationships, planting, watering, cultivation, pruning, and winter protection of landscape plant materials in garden and park planting.
+A study of the principles and practices employed in the maintenance of ornamental plants, including soil relationships. planting, watering, cultivation, pruning, and winter protection of landscape plant materials in garden and park planting.
 Both woody and herbaceous materials are considered.
 Field problems and observational trips are conducted.